Fordi/Keyboard/README.md

     1. Make sure [keymap.h](./keymap.h) is effectively empty (but exists)
     2. Open [config.h](./config.h) in a text editor
         1. comment / uncomment `#define DIODES` based on what you know about your matrix.
-If you're unsure, leave it on.
+This tells the scanner if the keyboard matrix has diodes in it.
+If you're unsure, leave it on, at least until you've ensured your connections are all sound.
+For an un-dioded matrix, however, this will result in out-of-order scans, which can cause problems later.
         2. comment / uncomment `#define MAC` based on what host system you'll be scanning your keyboard on.
+This tells the scanner how to go to the start / end of a line in an editor when reporting.

 3. Scan